 | (previously known as Sesia mysiniformis) SESIINAE, SESIIDAE, SESIOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

-This Caterpillar was introduced into Australia deliberately, starting in 1997, to various states in order to control:
+This Caterpillar was introduced into Australia deliberately, starting in Victoria in 1997, and later into other states in order to control:

 The caterpillars also have been found feeding on other plants in LAMIACEAE including: